PipedreamHQ/pipedream/docs/docs/errors/README.md

 [[toc]]

+## Warnings

+Pipedream displays warnings below steps in certain conditions.
+These warnings do not stop the execution of your workflow, but can signal an issue you should be aware of.

+### This step was still trying to run code when the step ended.
+Make sure you await all Promises, or promisify callback functions.

+See the reference on [running asynchronous code on Pipedream](/workflows/steps/code/async/).

 ## Pipedream Internal Errors

 Pipedream sets [limits](/limits/) on runtime, memory, and other execution-related properties.
 If you exceed these limits, you'll receive one of the errors below.
 [See the limits doc](/limits/) for details on specific limits.